iseakash/end-to-end-ml-project/README.md

                 displaying prediction using GET and POST method.
             - Fifth, call CustomData() fn with extracted values from POST query.
             - Sixth, call get_data_as_data_frame() fn to convert all values into a dataframe.
+            - Seventh, call PredictPipeline class and its function predict() for prediction.

 Step 5: